taitai120/amazclone/README.md

 ######

-# Finally, thanks you for reading.
+# Finally, thanks for reading.

 ######